beckyphan/bebe-frontend/notes.md

 3. Authorize => Bebe's Day (See Bebe's Day's Trackings)/Tracking Form

-Use of { Route, Link, BrowserRouter as Route, Redirect } from ‘react-router-dom’ i.e.
+Use of { Route, Link, BrowserRouter as Route, Redirect } from ‘react-router-dom’ I don't plan on having too many direct navlinks because they should be accessed via relationships, but I should have a home page which directs to a user's dashboard upon login, and a user should be able to hit some edit profile/settings link to edit their information.
+Aside from that, user's bebes will be accessed through i.e.
 ```
 <Switch>